vocify/speakr-demo/README.md

 }
 ```

-#### Connection Closed
+#### After the Connection is Closed successfully speakr will send this event

-When the connection is terminated, you will receive:
+- When the connection is terminated, you will receive:
+- Later on you will receive the credits used for this connection in the msg

 ```json
 {